 2. LESS ANGER AND FEAR

-It can be quite detrimental to your child’s academic and social development for them to have a propensity to dwell on fears and perceived errors.
+It can be quite detrimental to your child’s academic and social development for them to have the propensity to dwell on fears and perceived errors.
 She can avoid succumbing to anxiousness, end the cycle of overthinking, and accept her full potential with more self-confidence.

 3. BETTER MOTIVATION